ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Subnets**

 - Added `subnetID`s to the handshake message.
-This notifies peers about which subnets a node is interesting in syncing.
+This notifies peers about which Subnets a node is interesting in syncing.
-- Optimized subnet container gossiping.
+- Optimized Subnet container gossiping.

 **AVM**